Learn more about in-person services and schedule an in-person appointment.

 Permit Issuance Dates

-Permits for the current permit year can be purchased anytime during our normal permitting hours.
+Permits for the current permit year, September 1, 2021 - August 31, 2022, can be purchased anytime during normal permitting hours.
+It is recommended to apply on-line: Apply/renew Permit

 We suggest that residents of Areas 1, 2, 3, 4, 5, and 9 seek alternatives to on-street parking for their vehicles.
 These areas are very crowded due to a large number of vehicle owners living in the area with only a few streets suitable for residential parking.
 The number of permits issued is greater than the number of on-street parking spaces available in these areas.